armcknight/forgery/README.md

         - [ ] clone/sync other types of repos
             - [ ] watched/subscribed repos
         - [ ] filter cloning by only including or excluding tag/topic
+        - enhancements for starred repos:
+            - [ ] perform shallow clones
+            - [ ] compress at rest on disk
     - [ ] `fork`
         - [ ] fork all repos/gists in a category (like those belonging to followed org or user, or an org that the authenticated user belongs to, starred repos, etc.) and make them forks owned by the authenticated user
         - [ ] fork a list of repos/gists as specified in arg list